pulumi/docs/content/blog/level-up-your-azure-platform-as-a-service-applications-with-pulumi/index.md

 ---
 title: "Level up your Azure Platform as a Service applications with Pulumi"
+date: "2019-05-06"
+meta_desc: "Writing a TypeScript program to compose an application out of the cloud building blocks with Pulumi.
+Today's post walks through the process of developing Pulumi programs to leverage Azure Platform services."
+meta_image: "app-insights.png"
 authors: ["mikhail-shilkov"]
 tags: ["Infrastructure","Azure"]
-meta_desc: "Writing a TypeScript program to compose an application out of the cloud building blocks with Pulumi.
-Today's post walks through the process of developing Pulumi programs to leverage Azure Platform-as-a-Service services."
-date: "2019-05-06"

-meta_image: "app-insights.png"
 ---

 *Today's guest post is from [Mikhail Shilkov](https://mikhail.io/), a